 As we grow older, our minds tend to lose their edge.

-Aging affects us all differently, but, on average, the mind of an 80-year-old will be
+Aging affects us all differently, but, on average, the mind of an 80-year-old will be significantly less adept than that of a 30-year-old.

 Because we are living longer, concerns over the impact of this loss of mental agility are growing.